 Mean score of companies in the Transport Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Trafigura reported total carbon emissions of approximately 1839445000 kg CO2e for Scope 1, 527886000 kg CO2e for Scope 2 (market-based), and a staggering 324722477000 kg CO2e for Scope 3 emissions.
-This represents a significant footprint, particularly in Scope 3, which encompasses emissions from the entire value chain, including purchased goods and services, and the use of sold products.
-For the previous year, 2023, Trafigura's emissions were approximately 1743931000 kg CO2e for Scope 1, 567800000 kg CO2e for Scope 2 (market-based), and 286540925000 kg CO2e for Scope 3.
-Notably, the company has set ambitious targets to reduce its Scope 1 and Scope 2 emissions to near zero by 2025, as outlined in their sustainability commitments.
-Trafigura has also committed to converting six of its owned vessels to zero-emissions fuels by 2030, contingent on technological availability.
-Additionally, the company aims for a 30% reduction in overall emissions for Scopes 1 and 2 by 2023 compared to 2020 levels.
-The emissions data is cascaded from Trafigura Group Pte.
-Ltd., reflecting the company's comprehensive approach to sustainability and climate responsibility.
-With a long-term goal of achieving operational carbon neutrality by 2050, Trafigura is actively working towards reducing its environmental impact in the global commodities sector.
+This represents a significant footprint, particularly in Scope 3, which encompasses emissions from the entire value chain, including purchased goods and services, and use of sold products.
+Trafigura has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
+Additionally, the company has pledged to convert six of its owned vessels to zero-emissions fuels by 2030, contingent on technological availability.
+Furthermore, Trafigura has established a target for a 30% reduction in overall emissions for Scopes 1 and 2 by 2023, compared to 2020 levels.
+The company is also working towards operational carbon neutrality by 2050, with a clear pathway outlined for both Scope 1 and Scope 2 emissions.
+This commitment reflects Trafigura's recognition of the urgent need to address climate change and its impact on the global environment.
+It is important to note that Trafigura's emissions data is cascaded from its parent company, Trafigura Group Pte.
+Ltd., indicating a corporate family relationship that influences its sustainability reporting and targets.

 Access structured emissions data, company-specific emission factors, and source documents